tiagofilipe12/pATLAS/README.md

 ##### Main options:

 ```
 '-i','--input_references' - 'Provide the input fasta files to parse.
-This will inputs will be joined in a master fasta.'
+                            This will inputs will be joined in a
+                            master fasta.'

 '-o','--output' - 'Provide an output tag'

 '-t', '--threads' - 'Provide the number of threads to be used'

+'-db', '--database_name' - 'This argument must be provided as the last
+argument.
+It states the database name that must be used.'
 ```

 ##### MASH related options:
 ```
-'-k','--kmers' - 'Provide the number of k-mers to be provided to mash sketch.
+'-k','--kmers' - 'Provide the number of k-mers to be provided to mash
+                sketch.
 Default: 21'

-'-p','--pvalue' - 'Provide the p-value to consider a distance significant.
+'-p','--pvalue' - 'Provide the p-value to consider a distance
+                significant.
 Default: 0.05'

-'-md','--mashdist' - 'Provide the maximum mash distance to be parsed to the matrix.
+'-md','--mashdist' - 'Provide the maximum mash distance to be
+                    parsed to the matrix.
 Default:0.1'
 ```

 ##### Other options:

 ```
-'-no_rm', '--no-remove' - 'Specify if you do not want to remove the output concatenated fasta.'
+'-no_rm', '--no-remove' - 'Specify if you do not want to remove the
+                        output concatenated fasta.'

-'-hist', '--histograms' - 'Checks the distribution of distances values ploting histograms.'
+'-hist', '--histograms' - 'Checks the distribution of distances
+                        values ploting histograms.'

+'-non', '--nodes_ncbi' - 'specify the path to the file containing
+                        nodes.dmp from NCBI'

+'-nan', '--names_ncbi' - 'specify the path to the file containing
+                        names.dmp from NCBI'

+'--search-sequences-to-remove' - 'this option allows to only run the
+                                 part of the script that is required
+                                 to generate the filtered fasta.
+                                 Allowing for instance to debug
+                                 sequences that shoudn't be removed
+                                 using 'cds' and 'origin' keywords'.
 ```

 ---